MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 # Current Status

-- The instrument currently produces entropy usable for cryptographic purposes from shot-noise and ionization events, post whitening the ADC data was able to achieve 7.9 on ENT testing.
+- The instrument currently produces entropy from shot-noise, ionization events, and other factors.
+Post whitening, the ADC data was able to achieve 7.9 on ENT testing.

 - Can be used to study neon-plasma behaviors.

+- Gsh-2 tube filament successfully undergoes thermionic emission, and the tube sustains at DC post 10kv strike.

+- Due to errors in my circuit design topology the 195vdc/positive field, instead of being present on the intended electrode (on the opposite end of the tube) is instead coupling through the 10kv strike rail.

+- This mis-aligned positive voltage field is causing the electrons boiled off of the filament (1-6) via thermionic emission, and electrons from ionization events to travel up the strike rail to the anode node, decoupling through the three capacitors in series into the esp32 ADC pin.

+- This is seemingly fine as an entropy source but causing the ionization cloud to remain on the cathode side, instead of extending throughout the tube.

 ![GSH-2 at full ionization with 10kvac RF flyback](gsh_display.jpg)